Bam Dev Gautam

 Bam Dev Gautam (बाम देव गौतम) is a Nepalese politician and the former Home Minister and Deputy Prime Minister of Nepal.
-A member of CPN (Unified Socialist), Gautam is a former Senior vice Chairman of Communist Party of Nepal (Unified Marxist–Leninist).
-He is currently member of National Assembly nominated by President.
+Currently the senior leader of Nepali Communist Party, Gautam is a former Senior vice Chairman of Communist Party of Nepal (Unified Marxist–Leninist).
+He is currently a member of the National Assembly nominated by the President.

 Gautam left Communist Party of Nepal (Unified Marxist–Leninist) on 4 September 2021 and has not joined any party yet.
-It was reported that he may join CPN (Unified Socialist) or float a new party of his own very soon.
-Later Gautam wrote election song for CPN (Unified Socialist) after which he is thought to have joined CPN (Unified Socialist) internally.
-Although Gautam announced his own party on 28 June 2022, named Communist Party of Nepal (Unity National Campaign).
+It was reported that he may join CPN (Unified Socialist) or float a new party of his own soon.
+Later Gautam wrote an election song for CPN (Unified Socialist) after which he was thought to have joined that party.
+Gautam announced his own party on 28 June 2022, named the Communist Party of Nepal (Unity National Campaign).

 Personal life

 After completing his SLC, Gautam started teaching as a profession.
-He is married to Tulsa Thapa who is also a Member of House of Representatives.
+He is married to Tulsi Thapa who is also a Member of House of Representatives.